yingweiwo

 Additional Infomation

-Epirubicin Hydrochloride is the hydrochloride salt of the 4'-epi-isomer of the anthracycline antineoplastic antibiotic doxorubicin.
-Epirubicin intercalates into DNA and inhibits topoisomerase II, thereby inhibiting DNA replication and ultimately, interfering with RNA and protein synthesis.
-This agent also produces toxic free-radical intermediates and interacts with cell membrane lipids causing lipid peroxidation.
+Epirubicin hydrochloride is the hydrochloride salt of the 4'-epimer of the anthracycline antitumor antibiotic doxorubicin.
+Epirubicin intercalates into DNA and inhibits topoisomerase II, thereby inhibiting DNA replication and ultimately interfering with RNA and protein synthesis.
+The drug also produces toxic free radical intermediates and interacts with cell membrane lipids, leading to lipid peroxidation.

-An anthracycline which is the 4'-epi-isomer of doxorubicin.
-The compound exerts its antitumor effects by interference with the synthesis and function of DNA.
+An anthracycline antibiotic, the 4'-epimer of doxorubicin.
+This compound exerts its antitumor effect by interfering with DNA synthesis and function.

-An anthracycline which is the 4'-epi-isomer of doxorubicin.
-The compound exerts its antitumor effects by interference with the synthesis and function of DNA.
+An anthracycline antibiotic, the 4'-epiisomer of doxorubicin.
+This compound exerts its antitumor effect by interfering with DNA synthesis and function.

 FDA Label